bhavyareddykanuganti/cs5293sp22-project0/README.md

 This is a test function for status() function in project0.py and is passed if the records returned is not none.
 ### Assumptions and bugs

-If length of the list of columns is greater than five then the fifth element in the list is taken as nature since
+If length of the list of columns is greater than five then the fifth element in the list is taken as nature since, few ofthe files have 2 address lines and the second line is considered as fourth element.
+The null value of nature of incidents is being displayed in the end.

 # Execution
 The following command has to be used to run the main.py file: